AUGUST 17- TODAY’S READING FROM THE ONE YEAR BIBLE- NEHEMIAH 12:27-13:31; 1 CORINTHIANS 11:3-16; PSALMS 35:1-16; PROVERBS 21:17-18

 The Christian church was the only section of society in the Roman Empire that welcomed people of every social strata–male, female, bond, free, Jew, Gentile, rich and poor.
 The gospel brought freedom and hope to women, children and slaves.

-Some carried this freedom to excess.
+Some carried this freedom to excess and were sending signals that misrepresented the gospel, causing confusion and disorder in the church and its witness to the world.
 Paul recognized that this was happening, especially with the women in the church at Corinth.
 They were stating their independence from men in a way that undermined the expression of God’s design for interdependence.

 Paul clarifies that there is a prescribed order of male headship in creation.
 This order is to be reflected in the home and in the church.